Satori-finance/satori/source/index.html.md

 - `Mark value` is the value of the position at the mark price
 - `Bankruptcy value` is the value of position at the bankruptcy price
 - `Average opening value` is the the value of position at average opening price

-## Index Price

-The `Index Price` refers to the price of the underlying asset on the spot market.
-It's an aggregate price based off price data from multiple exchanges, calculated every second.

-The exchanges we aggregate from are as follows for each market:

-#### BTC-USDT

-`Okex`
-`Binance`
-`Huobi`

-#### ETH-USDT

-`Okex`
-`Binance`
-`Huobi`

-#### DOT-USDT

-`Okex`
-`Binance`
-`Huobi`

-We have implemented logic to ensure that index fluctuations are within the normal range when there is a significant deviation from the price of a single exchange.

-If an exchange price deviates by more than 3% relative to the median price of all exchanges, the weight that exchange is given will be reduced.

-## Oracle Price

-The `Oracle Price` is an aggregate price calculated using multiple on-chain price oracles.
-Oracle prices are used to determine collateralization and liquidations on Satori.

-Since the oracle price is also an aggregate price, it offers similar protection from flash crashes as the index price does.

-For the Alpha launch, Satori runs its own oracle nodes on Layer 2.

-## Matchmaking

-Orders will be aggregated by price-time on a FIFO basis.
-A transaction happens if there is a buy order that has a price equal or greater than a sell order, or if there is a market order placed in one direction and orders exist in the opposing direction

 <!-- ```ruby
 require 'kittn'